geofot96/personal-website/content/authors/admin/_index.md

   url: https://www.epfl.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: Code-Cook-Sleep-Repeat
+bio: Trying to have impact

 # Interests to show in About widget
 interests:
-- Distributed Systems
 - Product Management
 - Strategy Consulting